ItsSiddharth/Alfred/README.md

 - **Git commit** — only on exit code 0; failed runs are never committed
 - **No fabricated citations** — hypothesis agent only cites papers returned by the actual tool calls
 - **Draft labelling** — all exported research notes are clearly marked as DRAFT
+- **Binding guard** — ALFRED will not generate or run experiment code unless a conda environment and experiment folder are configured; messages that ask to run/build without a binding set are blocked with a clear setup prompt